aau-fed/flexoffer_manager/README.md

 1. Configure Node.js and the Node Package Manage (npm) tool

-2. Goto the _/fman-frontend/_ and install all javascript dependencies using the comand:
+2. Go to the _/fman-frontend/_ and install all javascript dependencies using the comand:
     ```npm install```

 3. Run the front-end application using the command: